 By now you probably know how much I love cinnamon rolls.
 Honestly they are one of the best baking goods and anyone who first thought of the recipe is genius.

-As popular as it is, it’s also a little tricky to bake cinnamon rolls.
+As popular as it is, it’s also a little tricky to bake them.
 I think many bakers can agree on this one.
-So here are some of the tips to make these sweet, moist, gooey and delicious vegan cinnamon rolls.
+So here are some of the tips.

 For the dough